AdobeDocs/audience-manager.en/help/using/features/destinations/get-aam-cookie-code.md

 # `get_aamCookie` Code {#get-aamcookie-code}

-Code required by [!DNL DART Enterprise] (and other destination types) to capture the Audience Manager unique user ID (UUID) value.
+Code required by [!DNL DART Enterprise] (and other destination types) to capture the Audience Manager unique user ID ([!DNL UUID]) value.

 Define this function at the top of the page, ideally within the `<head>` code block.